Onuorah-Joshua-Nwani/FinergyCloud_Deployment/replit.md

 4. **Static Asset Serving**: Express serves built frontend in production

 ### Deployment Platforms
-The application is designed to deploy on:
+The application is designed to deploy on modern cloud platforms:
-- **Vercel**: Recommended for full-stack deployment with automatic Postgres integration
+- **Vercel**: Recommended for full-stack deployment with automatic database integration
 - **Railway**: Alternative platform with built-in database hosting
 - **Render**: Free tier available for testing and development
+- **Netlify**: Static site hosting with serverless functions
 - **Traditional VPS**: Can be deployed on any Node.js-capable server

 ### Branch Strategy